richard-s-morgan/grafana-breadcrumb-panel/README.md

 ### Deployment
 Copy the contents of ``dist`` folder to ``plugins/breadcrumb`` folder so Grafana will find the plugin and it can be used in Grafana dashboards.

+### Always inside iFrame
+Pulssi uses Grafana inside iFrame.
+When breadcrumb panel is loaded it checks if the Grafana window is inside iFrame and if not it is redirected to Pulssi's Grafana page.
+Also when dashboard is loaded and added to breadcrumb in session storage then this panel sends the updated information to Pulssi frame.

 ### Navigating out of iFrame
-Pulssi uses Grafana inside iFrame.
 Sending links from Grafana window to parent window can be achieved by creating a Grafana dashboard link to current dashboard and setting query to contain target and params. e.g. Set query to
 ```
 target=logs&params=streams